Team Building

 Here are some sample challenges to get started.

 Create your own.
-Challenges based on your products, services, or office procedures will be the most fun.
+Challenges based on your products, services, or work procedures will be the most fun.

 Stack ’em Up.
 Participants must stack 28 paper cups in a pyramid.